gbif/dwca-io/README.md

 * The `dateFormat` attribute of a file is not supported.
 * Iterating over an Archive with extensions requires pre-sorting the data files.
 This can take seconds to minutes, depending on the size of the archive.
 If you prefer, you can use `Archive#initialize()` to sort the archive beforehand.
-* Archives with data from a single core/extension split across multiple files are not supported.

 ## Maven
 Ensure you have the GBIF repository in your `pom.xml`